 Funds raised by LBDI support the JLS Annual Fund, which support our many community projects.

 We would love for you or your place of business to join us in wearing your own little black dress!
 Info coming soon for our 2021 partners!

 This initiative will help us advocate for poverty awareness and support our mission of promoting voluntarism, developing the potential of women, and improving our community through the effective action and leadership of trained volunteers.
-In addition, JLS collaborates with many organizations that help support those affected by generational poverty.
-Our volunteers help package goods at Ozarks Food Harvest, offer support for at-risk teens at Rare Breed, and provide childcare at Isabel’s House.
+In addition, JLS collaborates with many organizations and projects that help support those affected by generational poverty including:

 - Community Summit: Focus on Poverty